The Mighty Mineral.

 Marine Magnesium in 55+

-The magnesium we’ve used in the 55+ formulation is marine magnesium which is a readily absorbable form sourced from the Irish Coastline.
+The magnesium we’ve used in the 55+ formulation is marine magnesium which is a readily absorbable form sourced from the coastline of Iceland.

 The company who supply us are in County Cork, Ireland.